randallard/prisoners-dilemma-docs/docs/technical/user-stories.md

    - Priority: High
    - Acceptance Criteria:
      - Generate unique connection link button
      - Easy copying of link to clipboard
      - Visual confirmation of link generation
+     - Tab remains on "New Connection" after link generation to allow copying
+     - Connection link is displayed and accessible until user navigates away
+     - Clear visual indication that a new link has been generated

 7. **Friend Naming**:
    "As a player initiating a connection, I want to name my friend locally, so that I can easily identify who I'm playing with."